ZLTDprogramming/JavaBaking/README.md

 # JavaBaking
-A java program that has a baking, buying, and owner mechanics.
+A text-based java program that has a baking, buying, and owner mechanics.